gcovr/gcovr/doc/source/output/sonarqube.rst

    * - ``--sonarqube-metric=branch``
      - The generated XML contains line and branch coverage information

+   * - ``--sonarqube-metric=condition``
+     - The generated XML contains line and branch coverage information, but the branch coverage is actually condition coverage.
+Requires GCC 14 or newer and the code to be compiled with ``-fcondition-coverage``.

    * - ``--sonarqube-metric=decision``
      - The generated XML contains line and branch coverage information, but the branch coverage is actually decision coverage.
 Requires the option ``--decisions`` to be enabled